jeena/catdog/report.md

 		$NEW/$i
 done</pre>

-After that all the images had uniform size and colors so now I was able to compare them in a meaningfull way.
+After that all the images had uniform sizes and colors so that I was able to compare them in a meaningful way.

 # 3. Feature extraction

-The next step was to extract the features from the images which means to find something in the pictures which I was able to count and it would be unique enough to find a difference between cats and dogs but broad enough so all dogs would fall into one category and all cats to another.
+The next step was to extract the features from the images.
+In other words find things in the pictures that would be unique enough to make a difference between cats and dogs but broad enough so that all dogs would fall into one category and all cats into the other.

 ## 3.1.
 Straight lines